Ibrah1m18/Hospital-Data-Analysis/readme.md

-# 🏥 Hospital Data Analysis Project
+# 🏥 Hospital Performance & Patient Satisfaction Dashboard

 A complete end-to-end project using SQL and Power BI to analyze hospital data, uncover insights related to patient care, satisfaction, costs, and operational efficiency.